repo-racers/repo-racers/docs/elite_membership/faq.md

 ## Is there a minimum sponsorship commitment?

-There is no minimum sponsorship commitment required to join the Elite Membership Program.
-We welcome sponsors of all sizes and are committed to providing value and support regardless of the sponsorship level.
+Yes, the minimum sponsorship commitment is $2,500 per month.
+This minimum amount is set to ensure that we can consistently deliver the high level of support and exclusive benefits expected of an elite member.

 ## How are sponsorship funds used?